October 2, 2009 to October 26, 2009 Langtang, Gosainkund and Helambu

 October 20, 2009 Lama Hotel – Syabrubesi

-A relaxing lunch at Pahare Hotel and arrived in the village of Syabrubesi in late afternoon.
+We had a relaxing lunch at Pahare Hotel and arrived in the village of Syabrubesi in late afternoon.
+The surroundings were lush and green.
+We walked through more signs of the recent civil war.
 We were happy to be done and celebrated our conclusion to the trek with a cold beer.
 I had no plans to come back to Nepal at that time.
 We had a nice trek but Pakistan seemed better but unfortunately more dangerous.